AjjayK/general-ai-assistant-chatbot/README.md

 ### 1. Initialize the Agent
 1. Open the Streamlit app
-2. Enter your API keys in the sidebar
+2. Enter your API keys in the sidebar (or use .env file)
-3. Click "🚀 Initialize Agent"
+3. Click "Initialize Agent"

 ### 2. Start Chatting
 - Type your questions in the chat area